 Don't attempt to read or write while you drive.

 Avoid smoking, eating and drinking while you drive.
+Leave early to allow yourself time to stop to eat.

 Don't engage in complex or emotionally intense conversations with other occupants.